The Wildlife Trusts

 Our Executive Board

 Yorkshire Wildlife Trust has over 100 staff who work across Yorkshire.
-The Chief Executive and his team of Directors are responsible for the day to running of the Trust.
+The Chief Executive and their team of Directors are responsible for the day to running of the Trust.
 Find out more about them here.

 Our patrons are The Earl Peel GCVO DL and Mr Stephen Martin.